electrode-io/electrode-native/docs/platform-parts/container/container-integration.md

       buildToolsVersion "28.0.3"
     }
     ```
-- `gradleDistributionUrl` - The url downloads the gradle wrapper.
+- `gradleDistributionVersion` - The url downloads the gradle wrapper.
 This allows executing Gradle builds without having to set up Gradle.
 The version specified here updates the `gradle/wrapper/gradle-wrapper.properties`
 ```
   distributionUrl=https\://services.gradle.org/distributions/gradle-4.6-all.zip
 ```
-NOTE: Check the compatibility chart of Gradle version required for each version of the Android Gradle plugin [here](https://developer.android.com/studio/releases/gradle-plugin)
+*NOTE: Check the compatibility chart of Gradle version required for each version of the Android Gradle plugin* [here](https://developer.android.com/studio/releases/gradle-plugin)

 - `compileSdkVersion` - The API level designated to compile the application.